‘Embarrassing and Disappointing’: Stanford Goes All-In On COVID Contrarians

 The panels will open with remarks from the university’s brand new president, Jonathan Levin, who previously served as the dean of their business school.
 Levin has published multiple papers in economics journals with Bhattacharya on Medicare costs.

-The focus of the first panel discussion will be “Evidence-Based Decision Making During a Pandemic.”
-Set to speak on the topic is Bhattacharya’s fellow Norfolk Group member Dr. Marty Makary, a Johns Hopkins University surgeon who also served as a GOP expert witness at the HSSCP’s opening hearing in February 2023.
+The podcaster’s panel will include Bhattacharya’s fellow Norfolk Group member Dr. Marty Makary, a Johns Hopkins University surgeon who also served as a GOP expert witness at the HSSCP’s opening hearing in February 2023.

 Like Bhattacharya, Makary is an opponent of government vaccine and mask mandates.
 He has claimed that infection-acquired immunity is superior to that derived from the vaccines and hyped up safety concerns about the jabs.
 In fall 2022, he argued against the need for the bivalent boosters and claimed the White House had “gone rogue” in approving the allegedly untested jabs.